All you need to know about the JCB Triumph Hurdle at Cheltenham racecourse on Friday 18 March.

-When and where and where can I watch it?
-1.30 Cheltenham on March 15.
-Live in glorious HD on Racing TV.
+When and where can I watch it?
+1.20pm Cheltenham on Friday 18 March 19, live in glorious HD on Racing TV.

-Which Grade?
-Grade One.
-Which Course?
-New Course.
-What Distance?
+What Grade?
+Grade One What course?
+New Course What distance?
 2m1f (eight hurdles).

 Key statistics and trends:

-When it comes to the leading trainer and jockey in the race, there are two stand-out performers with Nicky Henderson, having won it six times, and Barry Geraghty the successful rider in five of the last 16 years.
+When it comes to the leading trainer and jockey in the race, there are two stand-out performers - Nicky Henderson has saddled the winner seven times while Barry Geraghty is the most successful rider in Triumph Hurdle history with five victories.

-The January JCB Trial at Cheltenham taken this year by Fakir D'Oudairies has not proved a good route to this race in recent times.
+The JCB Trial at Cheltenham in January has not proved a good route to this race in recent times.
 Defi Du Seuil, in 2017, was only the third horse since 1985 to win both contests.

 Since the creation of the Fred Winter Hurdle in 2005, the Triumph Hurdle has become a much tighter affair with fewer major surprises.
-The winner has come from the first four in the betting in 11 of those 14 renewals, with Farclas being fifth best in the market last year.
+The winner has come from the first four in the betting in 12 of those 17 renewals.
+Farclas was fifth best in the market in 2018, as was Burning Victory last year.

-No filly has won the four-year-old showpiece since French challenger Snow Drop in 2000.
+The latter became the first filly to win the four-year-old showpiece since French challenger Snow Drop in 2000.

 Triumph Hurdle history: